alexa/ask-cli/docs/concepts/Smapi-Command.md

 ### create-catalog-upload

-Create a new upload for a catalog and returns location to track the upload process.
+Creates a new upload for a catalog and returns location to track the upload process.

 `create-catalog-upload` command format: